theolebeau/thlb_website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Postdoctoral researcher at the Kapteyn Astronomical Institute, University of Groningen
+role: Postdoctoral researcher at the

 # Organizations/Affiliations to show in About widget
 organizations: